 Characteristics of Asian honey bees

 • They are smaller (about 10 mm long) than European honey bees (about 15 mm long).

 • They are less hairy than European honey bees.

 • They have more prominent and even banding on the abdomen than European honey bees.

 • When swarming, they move in very tight clusters that range from the size of a closed hand to that of a basketball.

-In North Queensland there is an established pest population of Asian bees (Apis cerana, Java strain) has become established in an area referred to as the Known Infested Area (KIA).
+In North Queensland a population of the Asian bee (Apis cerana, Java strain) has become established in an area referred to as the Known Infested Area (KIA).
 To date this Asian bee is still confined to North Queensland but has the potential to rapidly spread further, especially by transportation on land or by sea.

-There are several strains of Asian bees throughout the world, many being kept in apiaries for honey production but the particular strain of Asian bee in North Queensland (Java strain) has unfavourable attributes.
-Its “flighty” nature makes it difficult to box into a hive, keep in a hive, managed for honey production or for crop pollination.
-It swarms prolifically, creates quite small nests, often into small cavities such as letter boxes or small bird nests, and produces only small amounts of honey.
+There are several strains of Asian bees throughout the world, some being kept in apiaries for honey production but the particular strain of Asian bee in North Queensland (Java strain) has unfavourable attributes.
+Its “flighty” nature makes it difficult to box into a hive, keep in a hive, manage for honey production or for crop pollination.
+It swarms prolifically, creates quite small nests, often into small cavities such as letter boxes or small bird nests, and produces only small quantities of honey.

 In the Solomon Islands it has all but wiped out the European honey bee population.
 In Australia it is estimated that every third mouthful of food we eat requires pollination by honey bees.
 Without European honey bees our food supply would be greatly diminished as many of our agricultural and horticultural crops are either totally dependent on or greatly benefit from honey bee pollination.